 Depending on each individual’s unique circumstances, patients may want to sign up for addiction treatment treatment.
 Once rehab starts, patients will receive daily therapy sessions, as well as education about their addiction.
 Some treatment centers also offer options like art, music or yoga therapy to help with recovery.

 Once treatment is complete, there are support groups available to prevent a relapse.
 Sometimes, patients choose to use outpatient treatment programs after they finish inpatient treatment to further encourage their recovery.
 Relapses can and do happen, however, so it’s important to create a relapse prevention plan in advance.

 Counseling and therapy can help prevent a potential heroin addiction relapse.
 Patients should avoid hanging out with friends who use drugs.
 Likewise, place that are prone to drug use like bars or clubs should be avoided.
 At a chemical dependency center like Recovery in Motion, patients get extra help at preventing a relapse.
-After the 90-day program, patients receive a 90-day guarantee.
-If they relapse during those 90 days and have paid their bill completely, patients can return to the treatment center for another month of treatment.

 Treatment for Co-Occurring Disorders

 Many people who have a heroin addiction and dependency also have a co-occurring disorder.
 Pain from a chronic medical condition or a mental disorder can fuel the addiction.
 To maintain sobriety, patients must receive help with the traumatic experiences, medical conditions and psychiatric problems that enable the addiction.
 At the chemical dependency center, patients can receive therapy and dual diagnosis treatment for these conditions.